Oxydros/Phantom-of-the-Opera/README.md

 ### Libraries

-You need to have installed Python 3.7 and PyTorch v0.4.1 or superior.
+You need to have Python 3.7 and PyTorch v0.4.1 or superior installed.
 _You may have a warning, look here https://discuss.pytorch.org/t/about-pytorch-update/476_

 ### Launch it